Sam's Homepage

 What's Here?

-and pointless programs I write.
-I tire of maintaining links since
+musings, and pointless programs I write.
+I tire of maintaining

-I write all my HTML by hand.
-Sorry about the long page.
+links since I write all my html in Emacs.
+Sorry about the long

 What's New?